JBC Financial Aid Office

 Tyler C. Swanson Award – JBC Associate degree graduates going directly into the Bachelor in Business Administration degree (BBA) program are eligible to apply for this award.
 Typically 1 candidate per term is selected (4 terms/year) and a minimum GPA of 3.0 is required to apply.
 Awards cover full tuition for the last 2 terms of study in the BBA program and funds are applied after financial aid.

 Adult College Access Award – Awarded to non-traditional students who would benefit from a small and supportive college environment and who are contemplating putting-off college due to financial roadblocks.
 Candidates are selected by the JBC Scholarship Committee and must display a 0 EFC on their Student Aid Report.
-Award covers full tuition and fees toward a JBC associate (8 terms of study) or bachelor degree (additional 7 terms of study) and funds are applied after financial aid.
-Textbooks are provided for all students in this program.
+Award covers full tuition and fees toward a JBC associate (8 terms of study) or bachelor’s degree (additional 7 terms of study) and funds are applied after financial aid.

 Bilingual Advancement Award – Awarded to Bilingual individuals who would benefit from a supportive college environment.
-This award covers full tuition, college fees and textbooks toward a JBC associate (8 terms of study) or bachelor degree (additional 7 terms of study).
+This award covers full tuition and college fees toward a JBC associate (8 terms of study) or bachelor’s degree (additional 7 terms of study).
 All funds are applied after financial aid.

 Many local community organizations and agencies award scholarships.
 These